kousu/hashapass/README.md

 ```
 usage: hashapass [-l] [-s] [parameter]

+Ask for your "master password" and compute hashapass(master, parameter).
+Writes the resulting, constructed, password to the system clipboard via `xclip` if posible.

--l    output "long" passwords: 28 characters (224 bits).
-By default, output 8 char (64 bit) passwords, which is hashapass.com's version.
+-l           output "long" passwords: 28 characters (216 bits of entropy).
+             By default, outputs 8 chars (64 bits), which is hashapass.com-compatible.
--s    "show" the password: display it when it has been computed; if this is not given, just write the password to the system clipboard; if xclip is not installed, -s is automatically on.
+-s           "show" the password: display it to the user when it has been computed.
+             Always on if xclip is not installed.
-parameter   if given on the command line, does not ask for it
+parameter    can be given on the command line to speed up usage or be used in aliases and scripts.

+All the arguments are optional.

+If run from the command line (i.e. a tty), interacts with you on stdin.
+If run from a GUI (e.g. .desktop file or by the Gnome/KDE command launcher), interacts via `zenity`.
 ```

-You can use this script either on the command line, where it will use `read` to ask for input, or from a a GUI (e.g. a .desktop file or by the Gnome/KDE command launcher).
-All the arguments are optional.

 You might want to add
 ```